rpavlik/rpisudiss/README.txt

 ### Advanced details
-Individual test scripts `test-*.sh` can be executed with `sh` to re-run just a single test suite.
+**Individual test scripts `test-*.sh`** can be executed with `bash` to re-run just a single test suite.
 You must be in the `tests` directory to do this - no protection since the typical use case is running all tests because it's so fast.
 This is probably only useful if you're tweaking a particular test suite.
-You can re-generate the HTML report after doing this by running `ant format-tests`.
+You can re-generate the HTML report after doing this by running `ant format-tests`, or get a nice summary by running `generate-report.sh` which builds the report (with `format-tests`) then displays something useful to the console (and gives you an error code) if you have a failed test.

+**`tests/generate-report.sh`** is just a shell-y way to build the ant targets `format-tests` and `analyze`, to give you a nice HTML report, a nice console summary of test failures (courtesy of some XSLT), and an error code.
+It uses ant internally, it's just a convenience.

-Running `tests/run-all-tests.sh` will, logically, run all tests, generating xUnit-style results files in `tests/results`.
-Doing it this way is deprecated but might be useful for use with CI systems that have their own jUnit parsers, but that don't have ant.
+**`tests/run-all-tests.sh`** will, logically, run all tests, generating xUnit-style results files in `tests/results` along with output PDF files.
+Doing it this way instead of `ant test` is theoretically deprecated but might be useful for use with CI systems that have their own jUnit parsers, but that might not have ant.
+As such, if you want pretty results after calling this, you'll have to call `tests/generate-report.sh`.

+**`tests/parallel-test.sh`** will run all tests using GNU Parallel to execute multiple at a time.
+This goes really fast.
+It is otherwise completely identical to `run-all-tests.sh`, and similarly requires a `tests/generate-report.sh` call for nice output.
+As such, a parallel powered workflow probably includes a command like

+    ./parallel-test.sh && ./generate-report.sh

+**`tests/open-report.sh`** offers maximum command-line happiness to Linux users.
+It will have their desktop environment pick an HTML viewer (probably your default web browser) and open the report with it.
+Obviously this requires the report to already exist.

 Shell-to-jUnit output is courtesy of a patched version of
 <https://github.com/manolo/shell2junit> - see that page for how to hook